Enhancing CMB map reconstruction and power spectrum estimation with convolutional neural networks: Results: Inhomogeneous case

 \subsection{Comparison with \textsc{NIFTy} results}

 Following the same structure as in the homogeneous case, we trained the neural network for maps of $512 \times 512$ pixels and different inhomogeneous noise models, and we found that the best performance that we can obtain is with the same hyperparameters as in model 2 of the homogeneous case, but with 16 number of filters per layer.
-Figure \ref{fig:ejemplo_inho} presents one signal example, followed by the output filtered map computed with the exact WF or with the trained CNN when an inhomogeneous noise is applied with the variance map of Planck~1. ~
+Figure \ref{fig:ejemplo_inho} compares a map of the signal, generated from the power spectrum, to the filtered map computed with the exact WF or with the trained CNN, after adding inhomogeneous noise, and applying a mask to the original signal map.
+With this comparison, we can visually check that both implementations of the Wiener Filter are efficient in reconstructing the signal in unmasked pixels.
+Furthermore, this shows its capability to reconstruct large-scale modes even in the masked region.

 Given that the Wiener Filter aims to reconstruct the underlying signal, Figure \ref{fig:scatter1} illustrates a scatter plot representing the relationship between signal map pixels ($x$-axis) and Wiener Filter reconstruction pixels ($y$-axis).
 The left panel corresponds to the PL1 case, while the right panel represents the PL1$_{\times 0.25}$ scenario.
 In both cases, it is evident that the neural network's pixel predictions closely align with the unbiased straight line, resembling the results obtained with the \textsc{NIFTy} Wiener Filter.
 Notably, areas with higher dispersion in the scatter plot coincide with masked regions.
 It is important to highlight that the scatter plot in the left panel exhibits greater dispersion compared to the right panel due to the higher noise level in PL1 compared to PL1$_{\times 0.25}$. ~